 There is no honour in tricks

 Deceit and trickery are high on the agenda throughout Game of Thrones, but karma is a wonderful thing too.
-If it teaches us anything, it’s that wilfully deceiving others results in only short-term gains, and the constant need to look over your shoulder.
+If it teaches us anything, it’s that wilfully deceiving others results in only short-term gains and the constant need to keeping looking over our shoulder.

 Game-players, scammers and tricksters are a drain on our energy and always out for themselves.
 Stay away from them.